callumacrae/generator-callum/README.md

-# grunt-init-callum
+# generator-callum

-The grunt-init scaffold written and used by Callum Macrae (callumacrae).
+The Yeoman generator written and used by Callum Macrae (callumacrae).

 ## Usage

-To use, make sure Grunt and grunt-init are installed, and then run `grunt-init /path/to/grunt-init-callum` (or `grunt-init grunt-init-callum` if you clone this repository in your `~/.grunt-init/` directory).

-Run this in a blank directory.
+@todo

 ## License